Accreditation ♦ Admissions Criteria ♦ Mission ♦ Program Philosophy ♦ Prerequisites ♦ Curriculum ♦ Curriculum Design ♦ OT Student Learning Outcomes

-Thank you for your interest in the Master of Science in Occupational Therapy Program at the Richard Stockton College of New Jersey.
+Thank you for your interest in the Master of Science in Occupational Therapy Program at Stockton University.

 Occupational therapy is a dynamic health care profession that can provide you with a personally satisfying career.
 Being competent, creative, caring, and compassionate is part of the everyday work experience for occupational therapists who strive to help others live productive and meaningful lives when injury, illness, or impairment threatens independence and quality of life.

-If you are interested in a career in occupational therapy, The Master of Science in Occupational Therapy Program at the Richard Stockton College of New Jersey has many distinct advantages.
+If you are interested in a career in occupational therapy, The Master of Science in Occupational Therapy Program at Stockton University has many distinct advantages.

 - Highly affordable tuition

 - Dedicated faculty representing expertise in a variety of clinical practice areas